-Another argument against fiscal decentralization is that it leads to a decline in the quality of service governments offer the public.
-This is related to the poor quality of local administration due to a lack of institutional capacity.
-It is argued that this will act to undermine the performance of local government bodies and their responsiveness to citizens' demands and social needs.
-The deficiencies are mainly related to inadequate organizational structures, operational procedures, and staffing.
+- 2.16.
+Another argument against fiscal decentralization is that it leads to a decline in the quality of service.
+This is related to the poor quality of local administration due to the lack of institutional capacity.
+It is argued that this will act to undermine the performance of local government bodies and their responsiveness to citizen's demands and social needs.
+The deficiencies are mainly related to inadequate organization structures, operational procedures and staffing. - 2.17.
 In conclusion several arguments have been advanced for and against fiscal decentralization.
 Evidently, whether or not fiscal decentralization would have the desired benefits would depend on the institutional arrangements, the legal environment and the human resource capacity.